neonmik/Wave-Machine-Firmware/README.md

         + Feature: Added a hardware control for Arp Gap.
 Basically gives you a choice between notes that lead straight into each other adn notes that have a gap between the same duration as the note duration.
         + Bugfix: Arp Sync now working properly.
 A Bug was highlighted when a bug in the MIDI handling code was fixed, the speed didnt align with the MIDI clock speed.
         + Bugfix: fixed bug in Arp noter removal logic that cause strange behaviour and a comile warning.
         + Arp can't keep up if at high speeds (above 1/16, or 1/32)...
-ONLY while on arp page:- MUST but the Update of the controls is causing an issue, need to add multicore mailbox/greater issue of unstable controls...
+ONLY while on arp page:- MUST but the update of the controls is causing an issue, need to add multicore mailbox/greater issue of unstable controls...
         + When the range is set to anything above 0 only the first octave of the arp has proper release - think it's to do with the note_clear function in the oscillator (definitely was)
         + fix control for preset/pagination - currently persists between presets no matter of the state of the new preset.
         + currently wont play only one note...